Is a Correction Looming Ahead for Colgate-Palmolive Company (CL)

-Colgate-Palmolive Company (NYSE:CL) went down by -0.10% from its latest closing price compared to the recent 1-year high of $86.41.
-The company’s stock price has collected 0.52% of gains in the last five trading sessions.
-Press Release reported on 09/10/21 that Colgate Declares Regular Quarterly Dividend
+Colgate-Palmolive Company (NYSE:CL) went down by -0.08% from its latest closing price compared to the recent 1-year high of $86.41.
+The company’s stock price has collected -1.56% of loss in the last five trading sessions.
+Press Release reported 17 hours ago that Iveda’s CEO Honored at the 20th Anniversary Celebration of Outstanding 50 Asian Americans in Business

 Is It Worth Investing in Colgate-Palmolive Company (NYSE :CL) Right Now?